Automunge/AutoMunge/README.md

 as to make them suitable for direct application to a machine learning model in the framework of a user's choice, including sets for the various activities of a generic machine learning project such as training, hyperparameter tuning validation (validation1), or final  validation (validation2).
-The funcations also return a few other sets such as labels, column headers, ID sets, and etc if elected - a full list of returned arrays is below.
+The functions also return a few other sets such as labels, column headers, ID sets, and etc if elected - a full list of returned arrays is below.